-Finding a job in the private investigation industry is a daunting task.
+Finding private investigator jobs in the investigative industry is a daunting task.
 There are more people looking to become a private investigator than there are positions available.
 As I write this the economy in the United States is not at its best so it makes the job market look even bleaker.
 Most people continue their education through classes or seminars while they wait patiently for an opening somewhere in their area.
 Below are 11 locations to place your focus on when looking for a job in the private investigation industry.

-Yes I said the Newspaper.
+Yes, I said the Newspaper.
 People continue to place help wanted ads in the Newspaper.
 I responded to several ads before I was hired as a private investigator.
-Of the several ads I responded to I had two phone interviews and one in person interview.
+Of the several ads I responded to I had two phone interviews and one in-person interview.
 I only had my military and loss prevention experience when applying for those positions.
 For one reason or another those employers were not interested in me at the time.
-The companies I was apply to were small and likely didn’t not care for the salary I told them I must make if I were hired.
+The companies I applied to were small and likely didn’t care for the salary I told them I must make if I were hired.
 I was only asking for $16.00 if I remember correctly and they probably felt like they could get someone for less money.
 I don’t blame them personally.
 I also believe everything happens for a reason.

 Hint: Make sure you build a quality resume on the career websites.
 Believe it or not, employers do check these services for applicants.
 I recently received an interview request from Home Depot for an investigator position.
 I passed this opportunity on to someone who needed it more than me but the point of the story is that companies actually check your resume.